KyleErwin/cilib-tutorial/src/pages/intro/about.md

 # About This Book #{-}

 This book is aimed at walking you through the different components of CILib (Computational Intelligence Library).
 CILib is written in Scala, if you don't have any experience with Scala I would recommend first learning the language and getting a good idea of what Scala is and how it works.
-To do this I would recommend Essential Scala and Scala With Cats by the team over at [Underscore][link-underscore].
+To do this I would recommend Essential Scala and Scala With Cats by the team over at [Underscore][underscore].

 Along with theory explanations of what certain components do, the book will also include code to demonstrate an example of use.
 In a way, this book will also serve as documentation by example for CILib.